Stay 2 Days in Bergen, Norway

 9. Mount Fløien and Ulriken

-Despite being known as one of the wettest cities in Norway with heavy rainfall throughout the year, Bergen ranks high on many visitors’ bucket list.
+Despite being known as one of the wettest cities in Norway, with heavy rainfall throughout the year, Bergen ranks high on many visitors’ bucket lists.
 The second largest city features a gem of historical houses at Bryggen – and is home to one of the most impressive fish markets in Northern Europe.

-You can arrive at the coastal town Bergen either by ferry, plane, train, car or bus.
-Obviously, you can make it part of a roundtrip, including some of the fascinating deep fjords, breathtaking mountains and historic towns in the same trip (like the ‘Norway in a nutshell’ which takes you through some of Norway’s topmost fjords, landscapes and seascapes to Bergen, as well as on the spectacular Flåm Railway).
+You can arrive at the coastal town of Bergen either by ferry, plane, train, car or bus.
+You can make it part of a roundtrip, including some of the fascinating deep fjords, breathtaking mountains and historic towns in the same trip (like the ‘Norway in a nutshell’, which takes you through some of Norway’s topmost fjords, landscapes and seascapes to Bergen, as well as on the spectacular Flåm Railway).

-An absolutely scenic way to arrive at Bergen is from the seaside, where you on your way through the West Coast archipelago will pass small rocky islets and islands before reaching Bergen Harbour.
+A scenic way to arrive at Bergen is from the seaside, where you, on your way through the West Coast archipelago, will pass small rocky islets and islands before reaching Bergen Harbour.

 How many days should I stay in Bergen?
-If you want to experience it all, you should stay several days in Bergen!
-We suggest that you stay at least two days in the old Hanseatic town to explore the cultural heritage, discover the beauty of the cobbled streets around Bryggen Fish Market, relish in Norwegian fish specialities and get the feel of the surrounding nature!
+If you want to experience it all, spend several days in Bergen!
+We suggest at least two days in the old Hanseatic town to explore the cultural heritage, discover the beauty of the cobbled streets around Bryggen Fish Market, relish in Norwegian fish specialities and get the feel of the surrounding nature!

 Day 1Stay 2 Days in Bergen, Norway

-On your first day in the UNESCO World Heritage Site Bergen, we suggest that you explore the city centre, including the picturesque Bryggen and the world-famous Fisketorget, before visiting one of the unique museums that Bergen features.
+On your first day in the UNESCO World Heritage Site Bergen, we suggest exploring the city centre, including the picturesque Bryggen and the world-famous Fisketorget, before visiting one of the unique museums that Bergen features.
 Make sure to try the fresh Norwegian fish at some time during the day – at Fisketorget or in a restaurant!

 It is easy to get around in Bergen since most of the attractions that the city has to offer are within walking distance.

-Bryggen has been ravaged by a number of fires throughout the centuries, but has successfully been rebuilt every time, in accordance with the original structure.
+Bryggen has been ravaged by several fires throughout the centuries but has successfully been rebuilt every time, following the original structure.
 The last major reconstruction was in 1702, where the medieval structure of long buildings, interrupted by narrow passages, was preserved.
-Today, Bergen still features over 60 of these authentic two- or three-storey buildings, erected by the German merchants who arrived centuries ago.
+Today, Bergen still features over 60 authentic two- or three-storey buildings erected by the German merchants who arrived centuries ago.

-While walking around between the colourful houses, check out the interesting small craft shops and restaurants established inside the buildings!
+While strolling around between the colourful houses, check out the interesting small craft shops and restaurants established inside the buildings!

-You can continue to the nearby Port of Bergen, which is a relatively large port – actually the largest in Western Norway.
-It is obviously a busy port which is home to North Sea oil rig units, industrial container ships, a large number of cruise ships and, not least, the traditional Norwegian Hurtigruten ships.
+You can continue to the nearby Port of Bergen, which is a relatively large port – the largest in Western Norway.
+It is a busy port, home to North Sea oil rig units, industrial container ships, many cruise ships and, not least, the traditional Norwegian Hurtigruten ships.
 Go for a stroll along the dockside to explore the amazingly active port.
 There is also a ferry terminal connecting Norway with Denmark and Great Britain.

 Ålesund – art nouveau town